This past fall, a hurricane knocked down a few large trees in our yard, therefore I wanted to “save” some of the wood for a DIY hanging planter.

 Add the last 2 cords over the ring

-I tied them from under the wood slice to over the wood slice to hold the cords in place while leveling it.
+I tied them from under the wood slice to over the wood slice to hold the cords in place while leveling them.

 Pull cords through the holes and tie them to hold them in place.